We've just launched 20 limited edition Failory t-shirts. Click here to buy one!

 Nowadays, everyone can write an article listing the best advantages of being a successful entrepreneur.
 But this doesn’t necessarily make them true.
-Go on reading to find the top 10 myths about successful entrepreneurs you must avoid if you ever want to become one.
+Go on reading to find the top 10 myths about successful entrepreneurs you must avoid.

 Sponsor Failory and get your business & product in front of +20,000 CEOs, startup founders, entrepreneurs, developers and marketers every month.